dunhamjared/dunhamjared/README.md

 During my free time, I like to design, make, and restore many different things.

-Here are some of my contributions to the open source community:
+Here are some of my open source contributions:

 - laravel
   - framework